Margaret Maron: Awards and recognition

+In 2006, North Carolina Governor Michael F. Easley named Maron to the Order of the Long Leaf Pine, the state's highest civilian honor.
 Maron received an honorary doctorate from and gave the commencement address to the University of North Carolina at Greensboro in May 2010, where she was a student for two years.
 In 2016, she was inducted into the North Carolina Literary Hall of Fame.